wday0507/DarkPool-OrderBook-Simulator/README.md

 # **Order Book Simuation**

 ## **Project Overview**
+This project simulates an electronic order book, it handles limit, market, FOK and IOC order types.
+It supports both visible and dark pool orders, and matches orders based on price priority and FIFO rules.
+It also includes
+       - a testing file to ensure robustness
+       - a profiling tool for performance analysis
+       - a simulation module that generates random orders for visualisation It is implemented in Python, with efficient data structures such as sorted lists and dictionaries for managing orders.

 ## **Project Motivation**
 I completed this project in order to develop and demonstrate my skills in python, data structures and algorithms as well as improving my understanding of market microstructure.